Quantum corrections to the thermodynamics of rotating charged BTZ black hole in gravity's rainbow: Thermodynamics of BTZ black holes under the effects of the GR

 The second condition is based on the fact that the temperature must take a positive value and establishes a relationship between charge, angular momentum, space-time radius and horizon.
 Therefore, we can interpret it as an intrinsic physical condition.

-We find it interesting to perform a deeper analysis on the unification of these two conditions since they are based on different facts.
+{ In fact, under the hypothesis $Q=\eta=0$ the reality condition, $M> \frac{|J|}{\ell}$, guarantees positive temperature.
+When $Q\neq 0$, Eq. \eqref{rplus} becomes useful.} We find it interesting to perform a deeper analysis on the unification of these two conditions since they are based on different facts.
 Assuming the first condition sets a lower limit to the horizon than the second condition, we substitute Eq. \eqref{kosul1} in Eq. \eqref{t} and we obtain a correlation between the GR's formalism and the BTZ black hole properties.

 for $\eta > 0$.
-On the other hand, the black hole horizon cannot be greater than the length of spacetime.
+On the other hand, the black hole horizon cannot be greater than the length of spacetime, {$\ell>r_+$}.
 If we use this as an upper bound in Eq. \eqref{rplus}, we get the following relationship between the black hole parameters.

 Since $\ell$ has a non-zero positive value, we arrive at a new condition among the parameters as follows